 Maunawili Falls trail is a great hike with cliff jumping, a gorgeous waterfall, and swimming.
+Here is everything you need to know about this hike before you go.

 Look at this beautiful Maunawili Falls hike I took the kids on in Oahu, Hawaii!
-Doesn’t it look pristine.
+Doesn’t it look pristine?

 Views along the Maunawili Falls hiking trail.